Asatelit/pwa-pos-terminal/README.md

 # Online Client Side POS Terminal

 Asatelit Point of Sale Terminal is a simple browser-based progressive web application built using common web technologies including HTML, CSS and TypeScript on top of Facebook's [React][react] library.
+The app doesn't involve a server, all data is stored in IndexedDB.

 See live demo here: [https://pos-terminal.herokuapp.com](https://pos-terminal.herokuapp.com)